 Upon hearing about a cannabis product called moon rocks, one can imagine some pretty alarming realities, but this is just another super potent specialty product that has been around for awhile in some states.
 We don’t have easy access across the land, so on a recent trip to the typically abundant markets of California, tracking down the elusive rocks was harder than anticipated.

-Moon rocks are potent cannabis buds that have been coated in concentrates and then rolled in kief, making for a powerfully strong session.
+Moon rocks are potent cannabis buds (moon rock weed) that have been coated in concentrates and then rolled in kief, making for a powerfully strong session.
 Though this may sound wild and new, it’s truly no different than an artisan pre-roll with the same three components.
 These nuggets are sometimes known as meteorites, and occasionally you’ll see single color kiefs giving them purple or golden glow.

 What makes these delights so special is their appearance and high cannabinoid content.
 When you take a peek, the sparkle of crystalline kief and the flower’s own trichrome carpet meld together.
 You can spot tiny glimmers of oil occasionally visible in between the buds.
 They look like Frankenweed, but in the best way — even experienced smokers find them exciting.